 “Audie Blaylock’s mellow, wailing tenor and lightning-fast guitar picking have made him one of the names to watch in the world of traditional bluegrass.”–ALL MUSIC GUIDE

 Evan started playing the banjo at age 11 and, simply put, never stopped.
 Born in Indianapolis, IN (where he now lives), as a child Evan heard a cassette recording of Flatt and Scruggs' "Foggy Mountain Breakdown" and has never been the same since.
 Evan started playing with local bluegrass bands at age 14, and he joined Redline at age 17.
-He currently holds the honor of being the only bluegrass banjo player who knows both Latin and Ancient Greek, and in addition to playing full-time with Redline he teaches Latin in secondary school.
-Evan sings lead with the group in addition to almost every other part, and you should be on the lookout for a new solo album featuring his singing and playing which will be in the works this summer.
+He currently holds the honor of being the only bluegrass banjo player who knows both Latin and Ancient Greek, and in addition to playing full-time with Redline he teaches Latin to gifted high school students at Ball State University.
+Evan sings lead with the group in addition to almost every other part, and you should be on the lookout for a new solo album featuring his singing and playing which will be in the works very soon.

 A native of West Liberty, OH, Reed was fascinated by blues and traditional Americana music from an early age.
 By the time he was 16 Reed was playing in a Christian rock band with musicians thrice his age, and by the time he went to college he was playing mandolin in a bluegrass band.
 While in college he completed an original research project on the now legendary recording "The Bluegrass Album," and his research was later cited in the official Tony Rice biography "Still Inside: The Tony Rice Story."
 From 2005-2010 he played bass with several bands, including Unlimited Tradition, Joe Mullins and the Radio Ramblers, and Billie Renee and Cumberland Gap.
 Since 2010 he has been the bassist for Redline, and Reed also teaches history in secondary school.
 Reed is a prolific songwriter, having penned the song “The Road That Winds,” which Redline recorded as the theme for the Travel Channel series "Back Road Gold."
 He holds the distinction of having told some of the best jokes in bluegrass music, and you might find him one of these days browsing a local antique store near you.